 - State the funding source(s) and provide a conflict of interest statement.
 If no conflict of interest exists, provide a statement indicating as such.
 Funding source and conflict of interest statements do not count against the permissible abstract word count;

-- Address the conference theme, “The Business Case for Environmental and Occupational Health.
+- Address the conference theme, “The Business Case for Environmental and Occupational Health.”
 This broadly includes the value and relative priority of investing in occupational and environmental health.
-This goes beyond the traditional metric of Return on Investment (ROI) and can be addressed through consideration of both financial and non-financial costs and benefits, including those that impact societal and environmental measures as well as overall sustainability, allowing for a comprehensive understanding of project impact;”
+This goes beyond the traditional metric of return on investment (ROI) and can be addressed through consideration of both financial and non-financial costs and benefits, including those that impact societal and environmental measures as well as overall sustainability;

-- and describe how this work is impacting the field of environmental and occupational health.
+- And describe how this work impacts the field of environmental and occupational health.

 All abstracts must be submitted electronically through this platform no later than 5:00pm on Friday, December 21, 2018.
 Those chosen for a platform presentation will be notified during the week of January 14, 2019.